There can be several reasons:

-If a phoner has many redials that have been exceeded, it will be those redials where the time is most exceeded that first pop up.
+If a phoner has many redials exceeded, it will be those redials where the time is most exceeded that first pop up.

-The way you can test this is by going to the "Redial" section of the menu on the left.
-If there are many leads crossed (with red color next to the name), then they will come up first.
+You can test this by going to the "Redial" section of the menu on the left.
+If many leads are crossed (with red color next to the name), they will come up first.

 3. No call has been made on the campaign.

 For the redials to appear, the phones must sit on the campaign and call for them to appear.

 If you want it to be different so that redials go across the campaign, you can change this through "Settings" --> "Rights" --> "Client setting" and "Prioritize call-backs across campaigns."

 4. The default redial type is set to be common.